MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-increase-protection.md

 > - [Assign preset security policies to users](../security/office-365-security/preset-security-policies.md#assign-preset-security-policies-to-users)
 > - [Recommended settings for email and collaboration content](../security/office-365-security/recommended-settings-for-eop-and-office365.md) (Microsoft 365 Business Premium includes Exchange Online Protection and Microsoft Defender for Office 365 Plan 1)

-## Create custom security policies (if necessary)
+## Create custom security policies

 The [preset security policies](#what-are-preset-security-policies) described earlier in this article provide strong protection for most businesses.
 However, you're not limited to using preset security policies only.
 You can define your own custom security policies to suit your company's needs.

 Use our quick-start guide, [Protect against threats](../security/office-365-security/protect-against-threats.md), to get started creating your own custom policies.
-The guide not only walks you through how to set up your own security policies, it also provides recommended settings to use as a starting point.
+The guidance not only walks you through how to set up your own security policies, it also provides recommended settings to use as a starting point for:

+- Antimalware protection

+- Advanced antiphishing protection

+- Antispam protection

+- Safe Links and Safe Attachments

 ## Tune-up anonymous sharing settings for SharePoint and OneDrive files and folders